Updated Tuesday 23 June

 Diane Nicola, Chief Executive comments as follows:

-"As you are aware, the number of cases of Coronavirus (COVID 19) continues to rise and the government and the NHS continue to issue guidance.
+"As you are aware, the government and the NHS continue to issue guidance regarding coronavirus (COVID-19).

-Please see below, an update as to what measures Age UK Essex have put in place so we are as prepared as we can be should the virus escalate as is expected over the coming weeks/months.
+Please see below, an update as to what measures Age UK Essex have put in place in order for us to manage our services as well as possible during the ongoing pandemic.

 First and foremost, we have a duty of care to our staff, volunteers, and clients.
 We also need to manage our services as efficiently as possible in a situation where much is out of our control, therefore we are controlling the things we can.

-We have in place a robust Business Continuity Plan which we are now implementing.
+We have in place a robust Business Continuity Plan which has been implemented.
 The plan is designed to ensure that we minimise the risk to the health of older people, staff and volunteers whilst at the same time ensuring that we can continue to support and provide services to older people and respect their choice to live independently.

-The individual services outlined below are based on our Business Continuity Plan and the prevailing medical advice from Professor Chris Whitty the Chief Medical Officer for England and from Public Health England, whilst employment-based advice for our staff is being provided by ACAS and the government websites.
+The individual services outlined below are based on our Business Continuity Plan and Government guidance, whilst employment-based advice for our staff is being provided by ACAS and the government websites.

 We will continue to take the advice given by the government and apply it in a practical way to our own services.